kevin0120/mix/docs/DATA_FORMATS_INPUT.md

 # Graphite:

-The Graphite data format translates graphite _dot_ buckets directly into telegraf measurement names, with a single value field, and without any tags.
+The Graphite data format translates graphite _dot_ buckets directly into rush measurement names, with a single value field, and without any tags.
 By default, the separator is left as ".", but this can be changed using the "separator" argument.
-For more advanced options, Telegraf supports specifying "templates" to translate graphite buckets into Telegraf metrics.
+For more advanced options,
+Rush supports specifying "templates" to translate graphite buckets into Rush metrics.

 Templates are of the form: